emmanuel-ochii/gudpanda-ll/README.md

-# GudPanda - E-commerce Laravel Project
+# GudPanda - E-commerce Project

 ![GudPanda Preview](public/guest/img/readme.png)

-GudPanda is a feature-rich e-commerce platform built using Laravel.
+GudPanda is a feature-rich e-commerce platform built using Laravel Framework.
 It provides seamless navigation and robust functionality to ensure a smooth shopping experience for customers.
 This project includes features such as product categorization, product search, a vendor dashboard, wishlist, and much more.

 ## Features